 I will be making Thanksgiving dinner for 14 this year.
 Whenever I am cooking the feast, I start thinking about how to make the day as easy as possible so I can enjoy it with my guests with as little stress as possible.
 The evening before Thanksgiving is actually when most of my prep work and baking begins.
-Here are a few of my go-to Holiday Helpers and Hacks that may help you have a stress-free day.
+Here are a few of my go-to Thanksgiving Hacks and Helpers that may help you have a stress-free day.

 HAVE A SIGNATURE COCKTAIL PREPARED FOR WHEN GUESTS ARRIVE:

 For Thanksgiving, I like to have apple cider in a Crock-Pot with a ladle.
 I have rum, bourbon, cinnamon sticks, and dehydrated apple slices with mugs.

 A fall sangria with apples, pears, and white wine with a hint of Grand Marnier can also feel festive.
 (See below for recipe)

 This makes the house smell fabulous and festive, and people can mix their own drinks.

 INSTANT POT MASHED POTATOES:

 When cooking for a large crowd, I like to save stovetop and oven space by using my Instant Pot to make ahead mashed potato.
 They stay warm in the pot while it is sealed and taste tremendous and stay fluffy with the addition of cream cheese without drying out.
 (See below for recipe)

 No Instant Pot?
 No problem.
 Save time by not peeling the potatoes before boiling them.
 Just simmer for 15 minutes, wait until cool enough to handle and rub the skins off before mashing for a rustic mash.

 2-3 days before: Make pie dough and par-bake your pie crusts.
 After they have baked off, freeze them for the night before Thanksgiving when you will fill and assemble.
 (See below for recipe)